hyperledger/fabric/docs/source/peers/peers.md

 ### A word on terminology

-Hyperledger Fabric implements smart contracts with a technology concept it calls **chaincode** --- simply a piece of code that accesses the ledger, written in one of the supported programming languages.
+Fabric implements **smart contracts** with a technology concept it calls **chaincode** --- simply a piece of code that accesses the ledger, written in one of the supported programming languages.
 In this topic, we'll usually use the term **chaincode**, but feel free to read it as **smart contract** if you're more used to that term.
 It's the same thing!
+If you want to learn more about chaincode and smart contracts, check out our [documentation on smart contracts and chaincode](smartcontract/smartcontract.html).

 ## Ledgers and Chaincode